rottenstea/Empirical_isochrones/README.md

 ## Documentation

-The documentation for the project is provided via `Sphinx` and will be hosted via ReadTheDocs soon.
+The documentation for the project is provided via `Sphinx` and hosted via [ReadTheDocs](empirical-isochrones.readthedocs.io empirical-isochrones.rtfd.io).

 ## License